 And we'll take a cup o' kindness yet,

 studio11 on 12/30/2013 at 02:00AM

 Throughout the last 17 years, Alanis has published over 100 eps on labels A-Squared Muzik, Slap Jaxx, Tresor, Thoughtless, Potty Mouth, Greenskeepers, OM, Afro Acid and many more.
 A-Squared Muzik is a label Angel himself started over 10 years ago to release music from artists that he wanted to provide exposure to as well as release his own original material.
-As of late, Angel has been working mostly with his own Labels and for the legendary DJ Pierre and his record label Afro Acid as manager and engineer.
-Even with these responsibilities, the in-demand Angel finds time to continually put out new material from experimental techno to the harder edgier techno.
+As of late, Angel has been working mostly with his own labels and for the legendary DJ Pierre and his record label Afro Acid as manager and engineer.
+Even with these responsibilities, the in-demand Angel finds time to continually put out new material from experimental to harder edgier techno.

 happypuppyrecords on 12/27/2013 at 05:18PM